pseudomammal/fairmont-wiki/API-Reference.md

 #### shell

-Execute a shell command.
+Asynchronously execute a shell command.
 Takes a string containing a shell command.
 Returns a promise that either *resolves* to a result object or *rejects* with an error.
 The result object contains the properties `stdout` and `stderr`, the final results piped to the shell's Standard Output and Standard Error, respectively.

 `shell` makes use of the[ NodeJS `child_process` API][shell-0] to handle the system call separately and asynchronously.
 Your JavaScript execution enters a non-blocking wait until the child process ends, and you have no access to the output until `shell` resolves.
 Additionally, `shell` is based on [NodeJS's `exec` subcommand][shell-1], which returns a buffer of limited size (200 kB).
 If your shell command is long-running or returns a large amount of data it could trigger a maxBuffer exceeded error.
 For these reasons, `shell` should only be used for short-lived processes that don't return much data.